Directed Pre-Health Post-Bacc Studies

 The Certificate in Biomedical Sciences (CBioMed) program accepts approximately 30 students per academic year.
 The program is designed to provide intensive preparation for students intending to apply for admission to dental, medical or podiatry schools.

-- Create a new 4 year university undergraduate admissions application
+- Create a new four-year college/university admissions application

-- Target University: University of Texas at Dallas
+- Institution: University of Texas at Dallas – (Richardson)

-- First Choice of School: School of Natural Sciences and Mathematics
+- First Choice School: School of Natural Science & Mathematics

-- First Choice of Major: Undergraduate Certificate in Biomedical Sciences
+- First Choice Major: Undergraduate Certificate in Biomedical Sciences

 Once a prospective student has applied to UT Dallas, s/he must complete the certificate program supplemental application.
 While MCAT and/or DAT scores are not required for admission to the program, please make note of previous test scores in the supplemental application if available.
 Letters of recommendation are not required.